Anshpatel2434/UniAsk/README.md

 We welcome contributions to UniAsk!
 Please read our contributing guidelines to get started.

-## 📞 Support

-If you encounter any issues or have questions, please open an issue in the GitHub repository or contact our support team at support@uniask.com.

 ## 📄 License

 UniAsk is released under the MIT License.
 See the LICENSE file for more details.